 Do you know how to keep your eyes bright and dazzling?
-Our eyes can quickly become tired and irritated because of things such as a windy day, medications, and frequent use of electronic devices.
-By the end of the day, our eyes often feel gritty, sore and dry.
+Our eyes can quickly become tired and irritated because of things such as a windy day, medications, and the frequent use of electronic devices.
+By the end of the day, our eyes often feel gritty, sore, and dry.
 Fortunately, there are ways to pamper our eyes and keep them healthy, bright, and sparkling, (while still making a fashion statement, of course!)

 Disclaimer: I am not a doctor or healthcare professional.
 Please do your own research and talk to your health care professional regarding your vision care.

 To help support our blogging activities, our site contains affiliate links.
 If you make a purchase from a link on our site, we may receive a small percentage of that sale, at no extra cost to you.
 Blessed Beyond Crazy is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.